isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution432.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Getz F&B Contactless Dine-in, Pickup and Islandwide Delivery Transformation Version 2-Package A (Contactless Dine-in, Pickup, Islandwide Delivery, CRM Transformation - 4 Mods)
+$10728.00

 ### Support Level
-Up to Food Services for SMEs <br>
+Up to Additional criteria:
+ Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+Up to Active for non-SMEs

 ### Things to Note
-Digital/ Online Ordering and Payment and Online Food Delivery
+Globalsoft Solutions Pte Ltd
+www.mng-solutions.com
+Email: enquiries@mng-solutions.com
+Tel: +65 6570 5012

 ### Contact Information
-12600
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.